5 Reasons I Love Cades Cove

 #5: Picnic next to a clear mountain stream

-Wonderful picnic area with grills, tables, restrooms, and a clear, rushing stream.
-Bring burgers, brats, and chips, and enjoy the day playing in the stream, taking small hikes, and just sitting in nature.
+Find one of many wonderful picnic areas featuring grills, tables, restrooms, and a clear, rushing stream.
+Bring burgers, brats, and chips, and enjoy the day by playing in the stream, taking short hikes, and simply sitting in nature.
 Take the time just to be.

 Want to learn more about visiting the Smoky Mountains?
 Click Smoky Mountains Adventures to start your adventure!
-Make your planning a trip to the Smokies easy with tips from a local such as sample itinerates, RV and hotel stays, mileage between stops, park entry permit tricks, must-do activities, hikes, wildlife viewing locations, waterfalls, and many more lifetime experiences!
+Make your trip planning to the Smokies easy with tips from a local, including sample itineraries, RV and hotel stay recommendations, mileage between stops, park entry permit tricks, must-do activities, hiking trails, wildlife viewing locations, waterfalls, and many more lifetime experiences!
 For example:

 * Townsend: Known as the “Peaceful Side of the Smokies,” Townsend, Tennessee, is a quiet town with bike trails, events, restaurants, river inner tubing, horseback riding, hotels/camping, and is located at the entrance closest to Cades Cove.
 My preference!